OpenMMT/USA/README.md

 # Getting Started

-To get started, check out our [contribution guidelines](CONTRIBUTING.md) and explore the [issues](https://github.com/chevannanayakkara/openmmt/issues) section for current tasks and discussions.
+To get started, check out our [contribution guidelines](CONTRIBUTING.md) and explore the [issues](https://github.com/chevannanayakkara/OpenMMT/issues) section for current tasks and discussions.

+## Getting Help

+If you need help or have any questions, join our [GitHub Discussions](https://github.com/chevannanayakkara/OpenMMT/discussions).
+You can use discussions to:
+- Ask questions about the project
+- Share ideas for new features or improvements
+- Discuss the implementation of specific features
+- Report general issues or feedback

+To get started, click on the "Discussions" tab in the repository and join the conversation!

 # Our Commitment